rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 }
 ```

-then we should use the following code to change the affinity of the processor and run our code in all the logical cores separately:
+After that, we should use the following code to change the affinity of the processor and run our code in all the logical cores separately:

 ```
 	KAFFINITY kAffinityMask;